You Can Stay In The House From 'Downton Abbey' — Here's How

-Grab your finery because we’re headed to the real-life Downton Abbey.
+Grab your jewelry and your fineries because we’re headed to the real-life Downton Abbey.
 The Masterpiece Productions show that pulled us into a Village Flower Show sub-plot and made us wonder what really happened to the wealthy relatives of those who perished on the Titanic is coming back as a feature-length film.
-And to honour the return of the Crowley’s, Highclere Castle, where the show was filmed, is now bookable on Airbnb.
+And to honor the return of the Crowley’s, Highclere Castle, where the show was filmed, is now bookable on Airbnb.

 This is a chance to immerse yourself in the fading world of Downton Abbey’s characters and to co-mingle with their 21st-century counterparts.
 No guarantees that you will stumble on scalding hot tea of the gossipy kind, but I’m sure that an afternoon spent with a cuppa in the library will do just fine.